If your ATV dies when you give it gas, there are a few possible causes.

 You should start by checking the carburetor to see if it needs to be cleaned.
 If the carburetor is clean, then check the fuel lines and make sure they are not restricted, old or damaged.
 Also, check the air filter to make sure it is not plugged up or over oiled.

-It’s also possible the fuel selector or choke cable is damaged and must be replaced if your ATV only runs on choke.
+It’s also possible the fuel selector or choke cable is damaged and must be replaced if your engine only runs on choke.

-The most likely reason why your ATV only runs on choke is that the carburetor needs to be cleaned.
+The most likely reason why it only runs on choke is that the carburetor needs to be cleaned.

-The most likely issue for why your ATV stalls when giving it gas is due to a clogged jet in your carburetor.
+The most likely reason why the engine will die or stalls when pushing the ATV throttle is due to a clogged jet in your carburetor.

 Fuel system cleaner and fresh gas can help, but most often cleaning the carburetor is the only solution.

-To keep this from happening again, make sure to put fuel stabilizer in your gas if you’re going to be using it for months.
-Before storing your ATV, have it run and then turn the fuel selector to the off position to get all the gas out of the carb, so it doesn’t become gummed up.
+To keep this from happening again, make sure to put fuel stabilizer in your fuel if you’re going to be using it for months.
+Before storing your ATV, have it run and then turn the fuel selector to the off position to get all the fuel out of the carb, so it doesn’t become gummed up.

 Also, try to avoid ethanol gas where you can, especially if you don’t ride your carbureted ATV that often.